 SJBPH Emergency Preparedness and Response (EPR) can serve as, or support, the Emergency Support Function 8 (Public Health and Medical Services) lead for the county, region, or jurisdiction.

 The Environmental Health program is responsible for the inspection of all restaurants and retail markets in La Plata, Archuleta, and San Juan Counties.

 Radon is a naturally occurring invisible, odorless gas that comes from the natural radioactive breakdown of uranium in soil, rocks, and water.
+Radon exposure is the nation’s second-leading cause of lung cancer and the leading cause of lung cancer in people who have never smoked.
 Due to the geology of southwest Colorado, homes in this area have higher levels of radon than the national average.
-About 49 percent of homes in La Plata County, for example, have unhealthy radon levels (higher than 4 pCi/L).
-Radon exposure is the nation’s second-leading cause of lung cancer.
-Every year, over 20,000 people in the United States die from lung cancer caused by radon.
+SJBPH addresses this elevated risk by providing radon education workshops in the winter, when radon levels are highest, and providing free testing kits.

 SJBPH’s Environmental Health (EH) program is the regulatory authority for on-site wastewater treatment system (OWTS) permitting in Archuleta, La Plata, and San Juan counties.

 SJBPH’s Water Lab provides water testing for La Plata County residents.
 Water Bacteriology testing determines the absence or presence of Total Coliform and E.Coli bacteria.

 SJBPH’s Surface and Drinking Water program provides surveillance of ground water and surface water conditions in La Plata County and San Juan County.

 Air quality in Colorado is monitored and regulated by the Colorado Air Pollution Control Division (APCD).
 APCD publishes monitoring data on their website, and publishes a current Colorado Smoke Outlook that includes advisories for wildfire smoke.